About the OpenRank Experiment

 - The rankings will not be shared with co-authors, reviewers, ACs, SACs, or PCs.
 Your responses will not affect the review process in any sense.

-- Only the SHA-256 hashed values, but not the original values, of both the submission IDs and author IDs will be preserved for statistical analysis.
-The experiment team will not analyze the data until the review process of ICML 2023 is done.
+- The experiment team will not analyze the data until the review process of ICML 2024 is done.

 - All data collected from this experiment except for the aggregated statistics published in the paper(s) will be completely deleted by December 31, 2024.